Government Subsidies for Hearing Aids

 The Office of Hearing Services, a subset of the federal Department of Health, provides eligible people with access to hearing services.
 This includes many services such as full audiological assessment of your hearing by a qualified clinician, access to a range of quality fully subsidised hearing aids and support in using and managing your hearing aids.

-Who is eligible to get government assistance for hearing aids?
+Who is eligible to get government subsidies for hearing aids?

 The provides access to hearing services depending on certain eligibility criteria.
 This is divided into a number of client groups such as older Australians, those under 26 years of age, veterans, Australian Defence Force and Aboriginal and Torres Strait Islander Peoples.